TeoEchavarria/Science/README.md

 <p align="center"> <img src="https://user-images.githubusercontent.com/63327224/132135430-84f25d6b-1508-4ce3-92f3-a29700665e5b.png" width="800"> </p>

 **Euclidean division:**  is the process of dividing one integer (the dividend) by another (the divisor), in a way that produces a quotient and a remainder smaller than the divisor.
 The greatest common divisor (or highest common factor) of two integers a, b ∈ Z is the largest integer which divides them both.

+**Modular equation solutions** in this function what I do is to return the number of possible solutions of multiples that can obtain a modular expression that is delivered as a string.